t9md/atom-cursor-history/README.md

 # Features

 * Flash cursor line on land.
 Can disable or customize flash color, duration and type(line, word, point).
-* Can jump to prev/next point even if Buffer have already been destroyed.
+* Can jump to prev/next point of closed Buffer(can configure exclude closed).
 * Aware file renaming.
 * Vim like history concatnation(Never save same line per file.
 This allow you to jump specific line only once).
 * Auto adjust cursor position to middle of screen if target was off-screen.